Alaska WIndjammer Kites

 Above: Bruce Todd soars over the shallows, Carcross, Yukon.

 The Yukon has some great kiting.
 Lake Bennett near Carcross is our favorite for dry weather and gusty but reliable onshore winds, and a kilometer-wide sandy shallows to practice in.
-We camp there every summer for five to ten days at a time.
+We camp there every summer for at least one long visit.

-Kluane Lake is deep and cold, but scenic and windy.
-We have windsurfed there in the past, and intend to return this summer to explore some new spots with kites.
+Kluane Lake is big, deep and cold, but scenic and often windy.
+We have windsurfed there in the past, and have begun to explore some new spots there with kites.

 Kiting Videos Online